kmdlogic/kmd-logic-audit-client/README.md

 ## How to use this client library

+### Reference `Kmd.Logic.Audit.Client`

-In projects or components where you need to *write* audit events, add a NuGet package reference to [Kmd.Logic.Audit.Client](https://www.nuget.org/packages/Kmd.Logic.Audit.Client), and use the `IAudit` interface like this:
+In projects or components where you have the need to *generate* audit events, add a NuGet package reference to [Kmd.Logic.Audit.Client](https://www.nuget.org/packages/Kmd.Logic.Audit.Client), and use the `IAudit` interface like this:

 ```csharp
 audit